 From Victorian to Modern, predominant colours to neutrals, here are ten different styles that you could adopt in your bedroom...

 The success of creating a ‘Luxury Bedroom’ is solely focused on the materials and textures you purchase for the room.
 Typically, this is going to set you back further financially than many of the other rooms, but the results will be there for everyone to see.
-Deluxe textures such as velvet and fur work very well in a room like this and grand, premium headboards are another must to consider.
+Deluxe textures such as velvet and fur work very well in a room like this and grand, premium headboards are another must worth considering.

 Here’s one to stand out, the ‘Victorian Bedroom’.
 This style will only really work if you’re lucky enough to own a Victorian home and wish to carry on the theme into the bedroom.
 Modern homes can also incorporate elements of the Victorian style like shutters and traditional style furniture.
 The stand-out factors of Victorian-era designed homes are the high, decorative ceilings and intricate design.
 It can be tricky to find a balance between the Victorian heritage and modern elegance with a mix and match approach not always resulting in the desired outcome.
 Victorian-era.org share their knowledge here on Victorian era bedrooms and the key to its styling.